-Ostensibly part of a COVID-19 relief package, the European Commission will unwind requirements to pay for equity research on small-cap stocks separately from trading commissions.
-Fixed income research will also be exempted from the rules.
+Ostensibly part of a COVID-19 relief package, the European Commission is proposing to unwind requirements to pay for equity research on small-cap stocks separately from trading commissions.
+Fixed income research would also be exempted from the rules.
 The proposed re-bundling mechanism is far less arduous than previous measures, making it easy for asset managers to avail themselves of the exemptions.
 The move, coming less than six months before the Brexit transition period ends, represents a slap in the face for UK regulators who have been the ardent proponents of research unbundling.

 Re-bundling small- and mid-cap trading

 Using the pandemic as a pretext, European regulators are adopting revisions to MiFID II vigorously proposed by French securities regulators with support from German regulators.
 The rationale for undoing research unbundling is to facilitate small-cap research, making it easier for issuers with a market capitalization of up to €1 billion (calculated over a 12-month period) to access capital.
 However, UK regulators insist that MiFID II has caused no reduction in coverage of small-cap stocks, a claim backed by various studies.